Abemama: Geography

 Abemama has a land area of 27.39 km2 with a width varying from 50 m to 2 km.
 The island has 3 main islets; the largest and main islet has 11 villages and is home to most of the population.
 Abatiku, an islet located at the north-western reef, and Biike just south of it, have much smaller populations.

-The island is blessed with a massive lagoon area and an abundance of lagoon fish, shellfish, and worms.
+The island has a lagoon area and an abundance of lagoon fish, shellfish, and worms.
 There are also some seaweed farms.

-Causeways were constructed to link all villages on the main islet making transportation easy.
+Causeways were constructed to link all villages on the main islet.
 The island resembles an incomplete “G” letter, with two reef passages; one is located in between Abatiku and Tabiang village at the north-western end.
 The other is between Biike and Kenna, the latter being the southernmost end of the main islet.
 The island is surrounded with an exposed reef at the windward side and submerged reef at the leeward side where Biike and Abatiku are situated.
 Most of the important food crops in Kiribati such as coconut, giant taro, pandanus and breadfruit grow well in Abemama.

 Villages

 History

-Happened on by Captain Charles Bishop in 1799, he referred to Abemama on the map he created as Roger Simpson Island, after one of his friends.
+Captain Charles Bishop happened upon Abemama in 1799 and referred to it on his map as Roger Simpson Island, after one of his friends.

 The island was surveyed in 1841 by the US Exploring Expedition.

 In the mid to late 19th Century, Abemama was ruled by a single paramount chief.
 This contrasts with the Northern Gilbert Islands where groups of families or kainga would have their own separate leaders, and the Southern Gilberts (from Nonouti southwards) where the old men or unimwane collectively would meet in the maneaba to govern.
 Some European sources describe the chiefly family of Abemama as "the Gilbert Islands ruling family" but local sources recognise that the unimwane wield much of the power even on Abemama, and governing the whole of the Gilbert Islands as a single unit is a logistical challenge even in modern times.

-Nonetheless the chiefly family of Abemama has a long history of providing overall leadership, and during the time of Tem Binoka ruled over Kuria and Aranuka also.
-The chiefly family of Abemama remains highly regarded and respected to this day.

-Abemama is known as the island where the declaration of a British Protectorate was first proclaimed by Captain Davis of HMS Royalist (1883) on 27 May 1892.
+Abemama is known as the island where the declaration of a British Protectorate was first proclaimed by Captain Edward Davis of HMS Royalist (1883) on 27 May 1892.

 Abemama Post Office opened around 1910.

 Robert Louis Stevenson, Fanny Vandegrift Stevenson and her son Lloyd Osbourne spent 2 months on Abemama in 1889.
 Near Tabontebike is the tomb of tyrant-chief Tem Binoka, who was immortalized by Stevenson in his account of the 1889 voyage of the Equator published as In the South Seas Robert Louis Stevenson, Fanny Vandegrift Stevenson and Lloyd Osbourne returned to Abemama in July 1890 during their cruise on the trading steamer the Janet Nicoll.